RealityBending/DoggoNogoValidation/documents/preregistration.md

 More information: For some studies, this will simply be the number of samples or the number of clusters.
 For others, this could be an expected range, minimum, or maximum number.
 -->

-Given the exploratory nature of the investigation, we set a lower limit of 30 participants and no upper limit.
+A minimum of 30 participants will be recruited (and more if possible).

 ### 14. Sample size rationale